All families who enroll at Northstar Montessori Preschool are given a Parent Handbook, which contains a complete set of the Northstar policies.

 During lunch time we encourage children to eat their food starting with the protein.
-When children are finished eating, their remaining food will be left in their lunch boxes so that parents are then aware of their child’s eating habits.
+When children are finished eating, their remaining food will be left in their lunch boxes so that parents are aware of their child’s eating habits.

 Please do not bring food that needs to be heated.
 A thermos works well for warm foods.
 The children’s food will be stored on a cart/shelf in their classroom.
 If their food needs to be kept cold, please put an ice pack in their lunch box or freeze their juice box.
-If a child has left over lunch, he/she will have the option of eating it as an afternoon snack.
+If a child has left over lunch, s/he will have the option of eating it as an afternoon snack.

 Birthdays at Northstar

 Families are welcome to send a special treat to school on their child’s birthday.
 Please bring a non-sugary, single serving snack or non food item.